zaiisao/Documentation/en/Agora Platform/audio_how_to.md

 	this.startService(intent);
 	```

-- Stop a Foreground Service
+- Stops a Foreground Service

 	```java
 	Intent intent = new Intent(this, MyForegroundService.class);